-You can park it almost anywhere it will fit for at least a little while (ha! not helpful, huh? :)).
-Parking and living in a tiny house… Legally… very few places (so far).
+You can park it almost anywhere it will fit.
+At least a little while (ha! not helpful, huh? :)).
+Parking and living in a tiny house, legally: very few places (so far).
 The answer to this is pretty much ‘parts of Portland’ as an accessory dwelling unit to another structure only.
-I have heard from Portland folks though that this is even a blurry line, some say it’s still taboo some say they live tiny and have gone through the process of making their tiny ‘legal’.
+I have heard from Portland folks though that this is even a blurry line.
+Some say it’s still taboo.
+Some say they live tiny and have gone through the process of making their tiny ‘legal’.

 Where to live is the one major sticking point (understandably) that prevents a lot of people from choosing tiny.
 It is a big investment to take for limited security.
 This is the ‘grey area’ that you hear a lot of tiny housers having to make themselves comfortable with in order to live the lifestyle.
-My feelings are that, in order to effect change, you have to have pressure and a wave of people pushing in order to change feelings/zoning, that is the reason I felt comfortable building even with this grey zone.
-I am willing to have that discussion with officials to try to shift the paradigm if/when it comes up (I think it is coming up very soon all across the country, Vina even had 30 planners over to her house just the other day in California!).
+My feelings are that, in order to effect change, you have to have pressure and a wave of people pushing in order to change feelings/zoning.
+This is the reason I felt comfortable building, even with this grey zone.
+I am willing to have that discussion with officials to try to shift the paradigm if/when it comes up.
+(I think it is coming up very soon all across the country.
+Vina even had 30 planners over to her house just the other day in California!).

-So, here is how tiny houses are viewed by the legal entities: There is currently no ‘tiny house’ classification as codes/zoning see it (I would like that to change), generally they are classified as an RV or mobile home (though you can get them classified as other things depending on location.
-I’ve heard of them being classified as a ‘neatly stacked load’ on a utility trailer, or as a semi trailer, neither of which are able to be occupied legally at any time and require different registration/permitting fees).
+So, here is how tiny houses are viewed by the legal entities: There is currently no ‘tiny house’ classification as codes/zoning see it.
+I would like that to change.
+Generally they are classified as an RV or mobile home. (though you can get them classified as other things depending on location).
+I’ve heard of them being classified as a ‘neatly stacked load’ on a utility trailer.
+Or as a semi trailer.
+Neither of which are able to be occupied legally at any time and require different registration/permitting fees.
 MOST tiny houses are classified as RV’s (mine included).
-Because they are on wheels the building department doesn’t touch them in any location that I’ve heard of so far.
-Licensing and registration happen through the transportation department (I personally wish there was some sort of structural analysis required, I have seen far too many sub-par construction techniques used in some tiny houses that I hope I never find myself behind on a freeway…).
+Because they are on wheels, the building department doesn’t touch them so far.
+Licensing and registration happen through the transportation department.

-Mobile Home: If you are registered as a mobile home you can live full time in a mobile home park legally or in any zone that allows mobile homes (a lot of downtown districts surprisingly are not anti mobile home).
-The caveat here is that sometimes the mobile home parks require that the home be built by a licensed manufacturer for safety reasons (understandable), not always but sometimes.
+You can live full time in a mobile home park legally if you are registered as a mobile home.
+Or in any zone that allows mobile homes (a lot of downtown districts surprisingly are not anti mobile home).
+The caveat here is that sometimes the mobile home parks, for safety reasons (understandable), require that the home be built by a licensed manufacturer.
+Not always but sometimes.
 That is a sticky point if you are a DIY tiny houser.
 If this is the path that makes sense for you I would encourage you to have the conversation with potential locations prior to starting construction.
 This option typically has higher registration and permitting fees (as well as taxation).

-RV: If you are registered as an RV then you are legally allowed to live in RV parks.
-The same rule above applies here though, a lot of RV parks require you to have a ‘current RV’ manufactured by a certified manufacturer (a lot of tiny house builders are getting licensed to be recognized as ‘certified manufacturers’).
+If you are registered as an RV then you are legally allowed to live in RV parks.
+The same rule above applies here though.
+A lot of RV parks require you to have a ‘current RV’ manufactured by a certified manufacturer.
+A lot of tiny house builders are getting licensed to be recognized as ‘certified manufacturers’.
 If this is the route you are going and you are having someone else build your tiny home ask them if they are certified.
 If you are a DIY it probably isn’t feasible for you to get that certification on your own.

-OK, so you want to live in a tiny house but NOT in a mobile home park or RV park, what are the next options? ..The ‘Grey Area’…
+So you want to live in a tiny house but NOT in a mobile home park or RV park.
+What are the next options?

 Ok, so how do you go about finding a place and what are the options?

 - My favorite option would be to purchase an existing house, one with a large enough yard to park your tiny.
-Then, rent out the house to cover that mortgage and live rent free!
-I do understand many people get into this as a way to NOT get a mortgage but that is one way to use debt as a tool to propel your own finances forward.
-So long as you found a place with the right set-up and the ability to rent it out for more than the mortgage payments would be… buying a piece of property also offers a couple other benefits, first being camouflage.
+Rent out the house to cover that mortgage and live rent free!
+I do understand many people get into this as a way to NOT get a mortgage.
+But that is one way to use debt as a tool to propel your own finances forward.
+So long as you found a place with the right set-up.
+The ability to rent it out for more than the mortgage payments would be.
+Buying a piece of property also offers a couple other benefits.
+First being camouflage.
 Plain and simple, the right house will hide a tiny house well.
-Second, you MAY be able to take it up with the city to have your tiny house recognized as an ADU if necessary (see above linked info if needed, if this comes up it’s good to site other cities as a reference).
+Second, you MAY be able to take it up with the city to have your tiny house recognized as an ADU.

 - You can put an ad on Craigslist looking for a place (or look for ads with RV parking).
 You’ll want to be specific about what hook-ups you’ll need.
-Keep this in mind in your build too, having some hook-ups may limit the places you’ll be able to park. having a 30 or 50 amp plug for example is not as easy to find as having two 15 amp (standard outlet) plugs.
-My house is wired with two separate 15 amp plugs for this reason.
-Also having a clean-out required (for a flush toilet for instance) is not as easy to find either.
-It can be done but it will be more limiting.
+Keep this in mind in your build too.
+Having some hook-ups may limit the places you’ll be able to park.
+Having a 30 or 50 amp plug for example is not as easy to find as having two 15 amp (standard outlet) plugs.
+That’s why y house is wired with two separate 15 amp plugs.
+Also requiring a clean-out drain (for a flush toilet for instance) is not as easy to find either.
+It can be more limiting.

 - You can of course buy your own bare property as well.
-It is important to note that you may still be asked to leave your own property even though you own it if it is not zoned for an RV/mobile home… it is a risk.
-It is MUCH less likely to occur in a rural area which is why you see a lot of rural tiny houses.
-In this article you can also see that the city of Brainerd okayed small houses (their minimum is 500 s.f.) on foundations.
-These have to be located on sub-standard lots and on foundations but this could be a very good situation for some.
-I will be keeping an eye on this for sure but this will most likely set a precedence which others cities will/could use to do similar things.
+It’s important to note that you may still be asked to leave your own property even though you own.
+It needs to be zoned for RV or mobile home use.
+It is MUCH less likely to occur in a rural area.
+Which is why you see a lot of rural tiny houses.

-It’s important to note that codes/zoning/laws vary a lot by location, these are just the general rules.
-I have heard that Michigan is one of the hardest states to live tiny in while Oregon/Washington seem to be among the easiest… If you do choose to live in the grey zone, in my experience it’s the first month that’s the hardest.
-Even if you do all your homework, meet all the neighbors, it stinks wondering if anyone will up and change their mind and decide that they don’t want you there.
-In all likelihood things will be just fine though, especially if you’ve prepped for it!
-And if you have to move, well then you have to move… I have also experienced the fact that finding a place to live isn’t nearly as hard and daunting as it first seems, there are a lot of opportunities out there if you look for them! (and they get easier as you get closer to the end!)
+It’s important to note that codes/zoning/laws vary a lot by location.
+These are just the general rules.
+If you do choose to live in the grey zone, in my experience it’s the first month that’s the hardest.
+Even if you do all your homework, meet all the neighbors.
+It stinks wondering if anyone will up and change their mind and decide that they don’t want you there.
+In all likelihood things will be just fine though.
+Especially if you’ve prepped for it!
+And if you have to move, well then you have to move.
+I have also experienced the fact that finding a place to live isn’t nearly as hard and daunting as it first seems.
+There are a lot of opportunities out there if you look for them! (and they get easier as you get closer to the end!)